miklevin/MikeLev.in/_posts/2023-06-15-riddle-me-this-batman-what-do-you-call-someone-who-is-too-anxious-for-the-trust-protocol-test.md

 is better than implicit (beating around the bush).
 But it comes off so boring if you just come out and say it.

 Oh, okay.
 Star Trek has just about everything right.
-Humanity get get to a secular humanist future where money does not exist (wink wink nudge nudge) and everyone gets along after avoiding a disastrous first concat encounter.
+Humanity get to become a a high tech secular humanist species that is very powerful in a ***Galactic Federation*** where money does not exist (wink wink nudge nudge) and everyone gets along after avoiding a disastrous first concat encounter.

 Uh duhhh.
 Was it really that hard to figure out.
 And the Prime Directive exits but it's controversial and abided by to different degrees.
 And the Federation itself is a bit of a mess, but it's a good mess.
 It's a mess that works.

 # The Prime Directive